tzkwkblab/wkblab/publication.md

 #### 査読付国際会議録論文

+1. Masaki Kobayashi, Kei Wakabayashi, Atsuyuki Morishima : Quality-aware Dynamic Task Assignment in Human+AI Crowd.
+The World Wide Web Conference, 2020.4
 1. Koga Kobayashi, Kei Wakabayashi : Named entity recognition using point prediction and active learning.
 Proceedings of the 21st International Conference on Information Integration and Web-based Applications & Services, pp.287-295, 2019.12
 1. Muhammad Haseeb Ur Rehman Khan, Kei Wakabayashi, Satoshi Fukuyama : Events Insights Extraction from Twitter Using LDA and Day-Hashtag Pooling.
 Proceedings of the 21st International Conference on Information Integration and Web-based Applications & Services, pp.240-244, 2019.12
 1. Xinnan Chen, Muhammad Haseeb Ur Rehman Khan, Kei Wakabayashi : Estimation Method of L2 Learners'  Second Language Ability by using Features in Conversation.
 Proceedings of the 21st International Conference on Information Integration and Web-based Applications & Services, pp.142-150, 2019.12
 1. Kei Wakabayashi : Silent HMMs: Generalized Representation of Hidden Semi-Markov Models and Hierarchical HMMs.
-Proceedings of the 14th International Conference on Finite State Methods and Natural Language Processing, 8 pages, 2019.9
+Proceedings of the 14th International Conference on Finite State Methods and Natural Language Processing, pp.98-107, 2019.9
 1. Genko Ou, Kei Wakabayashi, Tetsuji Sato : Searching Behavior Analysis of Online Shopping based on Information Content of Query Words.
 8th International Congress on Advanced Applied Informatics, pp.43-48, 2019.7
 1. Makoto Hiramatsu, Kei Wakabayashi, Jun Harashima : Named Entity Recognition by Character-based Word Classification using a Domain Specific Dictionary.
 Proceedings of the 20th International Conference on Computational Linguistics and Intelligent Text Processing, 13 pages, 2019.4
+1. Kei Wakabayashi : Segmentation-based Unsupervised Phrase Detection.
+Proceedings of the 20th International Conference on Information Integration and Web-based Applications & Services, pp.138-142, 2018.11
 1. Satoshi Fukuyama, Kei Wakabayashi : Extracting time series variation of topic popularity in microblogs.
 Proceedings of the 20th International Conference on Information Integration and Web-based Applications & Services, pp.365-369, 2018.11
-1. Kei Wakabayashi : Segmentation-based Unsupervised Phrase Detection.
-Proceedings of the 20th International Conference on Information Integration and Web-based Applications & Services, pp.138-142, 2018.11
 1. Makoto Hiramatsu, Kei Wakabayashi : Encoder-Decoder Neural Networks for Taxonomy Classification.
 Proceedings of the 2018 SIGIR Workshop on eCommerce, 4 pages, 2018.7
 1. Yuto Hoshikawa, Kei Wakabayashi : Automatic Extraction of Discussion based on Sentence Type Estimation.
 Proceedings of the 20th ACM Conference on Computer-Supported Cooperative Work & Social Computing, pp.203-206, 2017.2
 1. Kento Nozawa, Kei Wakabayashi : Scalable Algorithm for Probabilistic Overlapping Community Detection.
 Proceedings of the 1st Workshop on Scholarly Web Mining, pp.9-16, 2017.2